meetecho/juturna/docs/source/explain/nodes.rst

 .. admonition:: The inbound queue (|version|-|release|)
    :class: :NOTE:

-   Nodes and Buffer classes now use FIFO (First-In, First-Out) queues as inbound message buffers.
-This update replaces the previous LIFO implementation to prevent message misordering.
-The inbound queue size is now configurable through the ``JUTURNA_MAX_QUEUE_SIZE`` environment variable (default: 999).
-Further refinements to the inbound queue might come in the future.
+   Nodes and Buffer classes now use FIFO (First-In, First-Out) queues.
+This ensures messages are processed in the order they are produced, even when a source node generates data faster than its descendants can consume it.
+The previous LIFO-based design could reorder messages during such bursts, leading to incorrect processing.
+Further refinements to the inbound queue may be introduced in the future.

 The ``_update`` thread represents the node's processing engine.
 It consumes messages from the buffer in batches, not individually.
 This batching is where